-- b) Farm buildings; - c) Seasonal commercial and residential uses related to tourism; - d) Summer cottages; - e) Wind energy conversion system development. - 2) Where permitted, all private roads must be designed to meet Provincial standards for local highways.
+1) Where permitted, all private roads serving 6-20 residential lots must be designed to meet Provincial standards for local highways.
 Roads shall be designed and constructed under the supervision of a professional engineer.
-Road designs for private roads shall be required as part of a complete application for subdivision. - 3) Private roads shall be governed by a Homeowners Association or Condominium Corporation. - 4) Subdivisions containing 21 or more lots established after March 21, 2009 shall be serviced by public roads regardless of land use. - 5) Notwithstanding the policies of this section, existing private roads shall be permitted to continue under current design and ownership arrangements, subject to the following: - a) A maximum of two new lots shall be permitted to be created on existing private roads.
+Road designs for private roads shall be required as part of a complete application for subdivision.

+- 2) Where permitted, all private roads serving 1-5 residential lots must be designed to meet Provincial width standards for local highways. - Private roads shall be governed by a Homeowners Association or Condominium Corporation, delivered through a development agreement. - 4) Subdivisions containing 21 or more lots established after March 21, 2009 shall be serviced by public roads regardless of land use. - 5) Notwithstanding the policies of this section, existing private roads shall be permitted to continue under current design and ownership arrangements, subject to the following: - a) A maximum of five new lots shall be permitted to be created on existing private roads.
 Where more than two new lots are proposed to be accessed by the private road, the Town shall require that the road be improved to Provincial standards for local highways. - b) New development on existing lots of record accessed by a private road is permitted without a requirement for improvements to the private road. - c) In all cases, existing private roads will be encouraged to be improved to Provincial standards for local highways over time.